AyushMahajan-WD/mern-ecommerce-devops/README.md

 After changes run "docker compose up"

-<h>For Production use Dockerfile.prod and docker-compose-prod.yml</h>
+<h2>For Production use Dockerfile.prod and docker-compose-prod.yml</h2>
 For prod,Ignore frontend .env and for real deployment use real TOKENS and KEYS